Pelosi says US will not abandon Taiwan as China protests | Law-Order

 - Taiwan

+Shortly after Pelosi landed on Tuesday night, China announced live-fire drills that reportedly started that night, as well as the four-day exercises starting from Thursday.

-China's air force also flew a relatively large contingent of 21 war planes, including fighter jets, toward Taiwan.
+The People's Liberation Army Air Force also flew a contingent of 21 war planes on Tuesday night, including fighter jets, toward Taiwan.

+Chinese Vice Foreign Minister Xie Feng also summoned the US ambassador in Beijing, Nicholas Burns, to convey the country's protests the same night.

+Chinese state broadcaster CCTV published images of PLA drills and video on Wednesday, although it was unclear where they were being conducted.

 Pelosi noted that support for Taiwan is bipartisan in Congress and praised the island's democracy.